-Here’s a quick overview of the steps taken throughout an identity design project.
+A quick look at the steps taken during an identity design project.

-Compiled from a Q&A session with the client (sometimes already in place when a client gets in touch), a design brief clarifies what needs to be done, keeps the project on track, and saves time for everyone involved.
-Here are potential topics for inclusion.
+Normally compiled after a Q&A session with the client (sometimes already in place when a client gets in touch), a design brief clarifies what needs to be done, keeps the project on track, and saves time for everyone involved.
+Here are some topics for inclusion.

 Time is spent reviewing the brief and asking followup questions before beginning more thorough research and brainstorming.
-Taken into account are a client’s competitors, market trends, product or service differentiators, the history of the business, the future, the current brand, and brand aspirations.
+Taken into account are a client’s competitors, market trends, product or service differentiators, the history and future of the business, the current brand, and brand aspirations.

 Using pen and paper is much quicker for idea generation than a mouse and monitor, and helps generate a strong set of possible directions.
-The alternative of a mouse and computer adds an extra level of restriction that hinders creativity.
-Most sketches are eventually made redundant, but the point is to explore as many directions as possible before narrowing it down to two or three of the strongest ideas.
+A mouse adds an extra level of restriction that slows the job.
+Most sketches are made redundant, but the point is to explore as many directions as possible before narrowing it down to the strongest ideas.

-Those effective ideas are then developed in digital format.
-The rendering stage involves transferring these options to Adobe Illustrator, to Adobe Photoshop, and printed to PDF for the presentation.
+The effective ideas are then developed in digital format.
+This stage involves transferring the options to Adobe Illustrator, Photoshop, and finally to a PDF for the presentation.

-Each design is shown in context using digital mock-ups (i.e., in situations where the design will be used upon project completion — on a phone app, on a billboard, office signage, embroidered on uniforms, etc.).
-Then it’s over to the client to consider the designs and prepare feedback based upon how the ideas fulfil the brief.
+Designs are shown in context using digital mock-ups (i.e., in situations where the design will be used upon project completion — as a phone app, on a billboard, office signage, embroidered on uniforms, etc.).
+Then it’s over to the client to consider the designs and prepare feedback based on how the ideas fulfil the brief.

 Tweaks and finishing touches

 This involves finalising an option or making revisions until exactly the right direction is reached.
 The aim is to create a visual identity that works for the respective business, and for decades to come, so there’s always flexibility here rather than the need for an immediate “yes” or “no.”